Outlier-Insensitive Kalman Filtering: Theory and Applications: Outlier-Insensitive Kalman Filtering Using NUV Prior

 \subsection{Discussion}

-The \ac{nuv} modeling is particularly efficient due to its sparse features, which can be achieved by selecting the prior distribution of $\vgamma^2$.
+The \ac{nuv} modeling is particularly efficient due to its sparse features, suitable for handling \ac{kf} in presence of outliers, which can be achieved by selecting the prior distribution of $\vgamma^2$.
 To that end, we opt for a uniform prior for the computations' convenience, which effectively adjusts the overall loss function to accommodate very sparse outliers' detection.
 Different choices for this prior would lead to alternative loss functions, such as the convex Huber cost function~\cite{Roncetti2009 }.
+Furthermore, the efficiency of \ac{nuv} modeling comes from being parameter-free and not requiring hyper-parameter tuning, and from a computational perspective, it involves a short iterative process in the \ac{kf} update step, leveraging all observation samples.

 To integrate the \ac{nuv} within the \ac{kf}, we utilize either the \ac{em} or \ac{am} algorithms to estimate the unknown variance of the \ac{nuv}.
 The estimated result combines to enhance the \ac{kf} update step.
 The main limitation of the \ac{em} is that it requires the posterior variances of the state $\gvec{x}_t$ in each iteration, which may be infeasible for large problems, while in \ac{am} version it is obtained from the first-order moment.
 However, the \ac{am} proves more effective compared to \ac{em}, as evident from the empirical evaluation in Section~\ref{sec:NumEval}.